PDBeurope/pdb-images/README.md

 docker build . -t pdb-images --platform linux/amd64  # if you need it for a different architecture docker run -v ~/data/output_1ad5:/out pdb-images 1ad5 /out
 ```

-(Add `-f Dockerfile-dev` to the build command if you want to build the current state of the project in Docker instead of using NPM package.)

 ### Run in Singularity